ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 discovery.

-In the WebTransport model, all of the outgoing and incoming datagrams are placed into a size-bound queue (similar to a NIC queue).
+In the WebTransport model, all of the outgoing and incoming datagrams are placed into a size-bound queue (similar to a network interface card queue).

 Any WebTransport protocol SHALL provide the following operations on the
 session: